 The Company appointed SLAMCI as its fund manager, adviser, administrator, distributor and transfer agent that provides management, distribution and all required operational services.

-Under the Management and Distribution Agreement (MDA), SLAMCI receives aggregate fees for these services at an annual rate of 1.5% (exclusive of VAT) of the net assets attributable to shareholders on each valuation day.
-Moreover, under the Transfer Agency Agreement, SLAMCI receives aggregate fees for these services at an annual rate of 0.15% (exclusive of VAT) of the net assets attributable to shareholders on each valuation day.
+Under the Management and Distribution Agreement (MDA), SLAMCI receives aggregate fees for these services at an annual rate of 0.125% of the net assets attributable to shareholders on each valuation day.
+Moreover, under the Transfer Agency Agreement, SLAMCI receives aggregate fees for these services at an annual rate of 0.15% of the net assets attributable to shareholders on each valuation day.